-- submission of copies of both student and supervisor final evaluations for all CPE courses to the Pastoral Care Department;
+- submission of copies of both student and supervisor final evaluations for all CPE courses and evaluations from COUN 609 and COUN 610 to the Pastoral Care Department;

-- the student giving all supervisors written permission to consult with the Pastoral Care Department regarding the student’s progress;
+- the student giving all supervisors written permission to consult with the Pastoral Care Department and the Counseling Program Coordinator regarding the student’s progress;

 - and making appropriate progress in developing the knowledge, skills, and character needed for the practice of pastoral counseling.”